Bhavani075/LDMS_oracle/README.md

 4: PLSQL block to change in salary

-5: Dept transfer by using staging table, cursors and exception handling
+5: PLSQL block to transfer department by using staging table, cursors and exception handling

-6: PLSQL function to return the salary of emp
+6: PLSQL function to return the salary of employee

-7: PLSQL procedure to fetch employee details acc.dept
+7: PLSQL procedure to fetch employee details for respective departments

-8: SQL query of total salary of employee acc.dept
+8: SQL query to fetch total salary of employees by department